Michelle Tam’s recipes are often Asian- influenced, often California-inspired, and always popping with flavor.

 But I was also starving and miserable and cranky.
 I wasn’t any stronger, yet I was achy all the time.
 And my muffin-top didn’t go away.

 In the meantime, my better half had embarked on a mission of his own to improve his fitness, and stumbled upon the Paleo diet.
 At first, he and I shared a good laugh about it.
+No pasta?
 No heart-healthy whole grains?
-No beans?
 Ha!
 How utterly stupid!
 But the more my husband looked into ancestral eating, the more he became convinced of its effectiveness.
 He gradually transitioned to a Paleo dietary template, while I sat back and scoffed.
 I knew better—after all, I’m the one with a nutrition degree!

 I had to give this Paleo thing a try.